basilysf1709/data-structures-and-algorithms/README.md

      => Sort them, and then check if each character is equal => arr[i] = arr1[i]
 Q. `LeetCode 153: Find Minimum in Rotated Sorted Array` Sol) Use Arrays.sort(nums) => return nums[0], [Note: Check how sort works]
+Q. `LeetCode 39: Search in Rotated Sorted Array`
+Sol) Do it normally, [Note: Check Merge Sort]